 From time to time I ran out of books to review, so some of the sources are articles from Journals.
 Try interlibrary loan for photocopies of journals, e.g. the University of Florida, Gainesville has copies of the Jamaica Journal.

-If you are seeking your family history for the first time you might first want to visit my page for beginning sources.
+If you are seeking your family history for the first time you might first want to visit my pages for beginning sources.
 This information includes Civil Registration and Anglican Parish Records. which can be seen on the World Gen Web Jamaica page under About Civil Registration and About Anglican Parish records

 Jamaican Place Names by B.W.
 Higman and B.J.
 Hudson Kingston, Jamaica: University of the West Indies Press 2009 pp 319, Foot notes, Bibliography, Index, Maps.
 ISBN 978-976-640-217-4